 Example: Automatic Wiper Control

 In this example, AI utilizes images from the autopilot camera to determine the local weather situation.
-This is then used to automatically the wiper speed to the intensity of rain or snow.
+This is then used to automatically convert the wiper speed to the intensity of rain or snow.
 This is how Tesla is doing it, and it is an area that is also starting to receive the attention of the research community.

 What is interesting about this example is that some Tesla customers initially complained that this was not as accurate as other systems using rain sensors.
 Over time, Tesla was using their Over-the-Air Update (OTA) capabilities to enhance this function, using continuous model improvements and retraining.